 Two new public art projects in downtown Kansas City sound a bit like the names of emo rock bands: Pedestrian Strands and Celestial Flyways.
 But they're both a sign of the changing times in the downtown loop and a shifting approach to public space.

 The public art project, Pedestrian Strands, includes guardrail panels of glass and mesh on four downtown bridges that span I-670.
 They're safety rails but, according to architect David Dowell, provide a way of reconnecting areas severed by the highway.
-The project marked a continuing collaboration between Dowell, of eldorado architects, and artist Jim Woodfill, as well as a partnership between more than a handful of state and city organizations.
+The project continued the collaboration between Dowell, of eldorado architects, and artist Jim Woodfill, and it was also a partnership between more than a handful of state and city organizations.